ibm-cloud-docs/vlans/about-vlans.md

 ### Automatic VLANs
 {: #automatic-vlans}

-Automatic VLANs are managed by {{site.data.keyword.cloud}} automatically.
-They're assigned and removed as needed to fulfill the needs of other products you order.
+Automatic VLANs are managed by {{site.data.keyword.cloud_notm}} automatically.
+They're assigned and removed as needed to fulfill the needs of other products that you order.
 You typically have one automatic VLAN per router.
 Automatic VLANs are associated to servers ordered without a specific VLAN selected.
-It's not possible to order or cancel automatic VLANs because they exist on your account only when our systems determine they are required.
-They're removed when our systems determine they are no longer needed.
+It's not possible to order or cancel automatic VLANs because they exist on your account only when our systems determine that they are required.
+They're removed when our systems determine that they are no longer needed.

 ### Premium VLANs
 {: #about-premium-vlans}